ChocolateLoverRaj/rust-os-tutorial/README.md

   - Use `git rebase` to edit the commit for the part you are modifying

 Since this is full of rebasing, to save time, talk with me first before making a significant change, even if you are adding a new part (because someone else could also be adding a new part at the same time.)

+## Building the web page
+The tutorial uses [mdBook](https://github.com/rust-lang/mdBook).
+You can read about its [installation](https://rust-lang.github.io/mdBook/guide/installation.html) and the [commands to generate the book](https://rust-lang.github.io/mdBook/cli/index.html).

 ## Viewing the old version
 If you started viewing the `v1` version and want to continue it, you can view the `v1` git tag.
 You can view the parts at `v1p<n>` where `n` is the part number.
 Still, I would recommend starting over from `v2`.